Laminational models for some spaces of polynomials of any degree: Some special types of invariant geodesic laminations

-Denote by $\rc$ the space of all polynomials with only repelling periodic points and by $\rc_d$ the space of all such polynomials of degree $d$.
-By \cite{kiwi97} $P\in \rc$ if and only if the lamination $\sim_P$ is dendritic.
-Strong conclusions about the topology of the Julia sets of non-renormalizable polynomials $P\in \rc$ follow from \cite{kvs06}.
-Building upon earlier results by Kahn and Lyubich \cite{kl09a, kl09b} and by Kozlovskii, Shen and van Strien \cite{ksvs07a, ksvs07b}, Kozlovskii and van Strien generalized results of Avila, Kahn, Lyubich and Shen \cite{akls09} and proved in \cite{kvs06} that if all periodic points of $P$ are repelling and $P$ is non-renormalizable then $J(P)$ is locally connected; moreover, by \cite{kvs06} two such polynomials that are topologically conjugate are in fact quasi-conformally conjugate.
+Strong conclusions about the topology of the Julia sets of non-re\-nor\-ma\-li\-zable polynomials $P\in \dc$ follow from \cite{kvs06}.
+Building upon earlier results by Jeremy Kahn and Misha Lyubich \cite{kl09a, kl09b} and by Oleg Kozlovskii, Weixiao Shen and Sebastian van Strien \cite{ksvs07a, ksvs07b}, Kozlovskii and van Strien generalized results of Artur Avila, Kahn, Lyubich and Shen \cite{akls09} and proved in \cite{kvs06} that if all periodic points of $P$ are repelling, and $P$ is non-renormalizable, then $J(P)$ is locally connected; moreover, by \cite{kvs06}, two such polynomials that are topologically conjugate are in fact quasi-conformally conjugate.
 Thus, in this case $f_{\sim_P}|_{J_{\sim_P}}$ is a precise model of $P|_{J(P)}$.
-Finally, for a given dendritic lamination $\sim$ it follows from another result of Jan Kiwi \cite{kiw05} that there exists a polynomial $P$ with $\sim=\sim_P$.
+Finally, for a given dendritic laminational equivalence relation $\sim$, it follows from another result of Jan Kiwi \cite{kiw05} that there exists a polynomial $P$ with $\sim=\sim_P$.
+This polynomial does not have to have a locally connected Julia set.
+Thus, by \cite{kiw05} associating polynomials from $\dc$ with their laminational equivalence relations $\sim_P$ and invariant geodesic laminations $\lam_P=\lam_{\sim_P}$, one maps polynomials from $\dc_d$ \textbf{onto} $\L\dc_d$.

-Thus, we can associate polynomials from $\rc$ with their laminations $\sim_P$ and therefore with their geolaminations $\lam_P=\lam_{\sim_P}$.
-By \cite{kiw05}, this maps polynomials from $\rc_d$ onto $\de_d$.
-The relation between polynomials and dendritic geolaminations is simpler if we further specify the class of geolaminations (and polynomials) we are studying.

-\begin{dfn} A geolamination $\lam$ is said to be \emph{full} if it has a collection $\cri^2(\lam)$ of $d-1$ distinct critical sets such that (1) each two of these sets can intersect inside $\disk$ only if both are gaps sharing a common edge, and (2) there are no loops of critical leaves in $\cri^2(\lam)$.
-The collection $\cri^2(\lam)$ is called the \emph{degree two critical portrait of $\lam$}.
-The space of all degree two critical portraits of full geolaminations of degree $d$ is denoted by $\cp^2_d$. \end{dfn}

-Observe that if a geolamination is full then all critical sets have degree two with respect to $\si_d$ (whence the name ``degree two critical portrait'').
-The choice of critical sets from Definition~\ref{d:full} for $\lam$ is not always unique because if $\lam$ has an all-critical set then the choice of some of its edges which should be included in the collection is not unique.
-Moreover, even if the choice of critical sets is made, in degree two critical portraits sets are considered with order so that the same collection of sets appears $(d-1)!$ times as a degree two critical portrait.
-When talking about a full geolamination we always assume that its degree two critical portrait is chosen; if a different degree two critical portrait is chosen, we view $\lam$ with it as a different geolamination.

-The family of all $\si_d$-invariant full dendritic geolaminations with chosen degree two critical portraits is denoted by $\df_d$.
-Let us denote by $\rcf_d$ the set of polynomials $P\in \rc_d$ with $\lam_P\in \df_d$.
-According to the above, in $\df_d$ the same full dendritic geolamination $\lam$ is considered $(d-1)!$ (or more) times depending on the chosen order among its critical points; respectively, in $\rcf_d$ each polynomial $P$ is considered many times depending on the chosen order among its critical points and on the chosen critical portrait.